 Each player has three betting areas where they must place at least one bet, with the option of placing one or two more bets depending on the house rules.
-A lot of casinos require at least two bets to be placed in every game.
+A lot of casinos require placing at least two bets in every game.
 Some will insist that all three areas should play.

 The strategy for Multiple Action Blackjack should be the same as for classic casino game!
 Do not change your strategy.
 For example, you are dealt 16 against a dealer’s up card of 10.
-Experience and every Blackjack rule book would tell you to hit, but you stand for fear of busting and losing all three bets.
-This is how the casinos are cleaning up, so hit when you would usually hit, hit.
+Experience and every Blackjack rulebook would tell you to hit, but you stand for fear of busting and losing all three bets.
+It is how the casinos are cleaning up, so hit when you would usually hit, hit.
 And stand when you would normally stand, stand.back to menu ↑

 Double Exposure Blackjack

-Having a better understanding in Double Exposure Blackjack of the dealer’s hand, of course, gives the players an edge and better odds than in other variants of Blackjack.
+Having a better understanding of Double Exposure Blackjack of the dealer’s hand, of course, gives the players an edge and better odds than in other variants of Blackjack.

 You can always see what he is holding and therefore what the risk might be.
 The only downside and compensation for the dealer are that all ties are won by the dealer, except on a natural Blackjack.
 To get a push, both players need to have scored a blackjack.